sunyuan-cs/sunyuan-cs.github.io/_pages/about.md

 # 🔥 News
+- \[**Publications**\]: May.
+1, 2025, four papers were accepted by ICML 2025!
+Congrats to Siyuan, Wenyuan, Ruitao, Honglin, and coauthors!
+One paper was accepted as Spotlight (accept rate=2.6%)!  🎉
+- \[**Publications**\]: Apr.
+29, 2025, two papers were accepted by IJCAI 2025!
+Congrats to Xuyang, Deyin, and coauthors! 🎉
 - \[**Publications**\]: Apr.
 5, 2025, one paper was accepted by Neural Networks!
 Congrats to Xingfeng and coauthors! 🎉
 - \[**Publications**\]: Feb.
 27, 2025, two papers were accepted by IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR 2025)!
 Congrats to Siyuan and coauthors! 🎉
 - \[**Services**\]: Feb.
 5, 2025, I have been invited to be an Area Chair（AC) for the ACL 2025. 🎉